Help & Support

 - The 2020 event, for example, produced over 18 hours of video and over 400 pages of transcripts.

-- The Migraine World Summit does not employ any full-time employees—most of our team members are volunteers.
+- The Migraine World Summit does not have any full-time employees—most of our team members are volunteers.

 Ultimately our goal is to make this event sustainable so it can be run year after year, reach more people, and make a positive difference for even more people affected by migraine.
 Free interview availability is limited to encourage a small percentage of people to purchase a copy of the Migraine World Summit, which helps keep the event running each year.
 We always welcome constructive suggestions on how we may better serve you.

-Simply register your details on our affiliate page shown in the footer and we’ll send you everything you need to help share the Migraine World Summit, bring the migraine community together and raise funds in the process.
+Simply register your details on our affiliate page shown in the footer and we’ll send you everything you need to help share the Migraine World Summit, bring the migraine community together and raise funds for your cause.

 No. You can access the interviews directly on the website.
 Interviews will open according to the schedule (4 per day) every day at 3:00 pm ET (Eastern Time, New York).